Recycling deals

 • Missing steps in your sales process

 These appear as suggestions in the form.
-You can accept them, dismiss them, or add your own notes.
+You can accept them, dismiss them, or select your own.

 This information shows up in reporting and helps identify coaching opportunities.
 If the same issues keep appearing, there’s a process problem to address.